Guide

 • The Tokyo–London gap — 06:00–08:00 UTC.
 Typically the lowest liquidity window of the day for majors.
 Spreads widen, price action is thin.

-• The current time marker — the vertical line tells you whether you are in a high-liquidity window (wide bars on either side) or a thin period (approaching the Asian trough).
+• The current time marker — the orange dashed line tells you whether you are in a high-liquidity window or a thin period at a glance.

 Practical use: Before placing a trade, glance at the liquidity canvas.
-If the current time marker is in a thin period (low bars), expect wider spreads and potentially erratic, low-conviction price moves.
+If the orange line is in a trough (low curve), expect wider spreads and potentially erratic, low-conviction price moves.
 If you're at or near the London–NY peak, spreads are tight and moves are more likely to have follow-through.

 The Four Trading Sessions